asouvanlasy/drestation/_posts/2022-03-31-what-is-oop.md

 Object-oriented programming (OOP) is a programming paradigm focused on classes and objects.

-- Programming paradigms are the way or approach to writing programs.
+- Programming paradigms are the ways, techniques or approaches to writing programs.

 - Classes are the blueprints for creating objects.
-They define what the data should be and what a method can do with that data.
+They define what the data should be and what a function can do with that data.

-- Objects are the building blocks for programs.
-They hold the actual data as defined by the blueprint.
+- Objects hold the actual data as defined by the blueprint.

 ## Real-World Example